NextCenturyCorporation/mcs-pipeline/README.md

 #### Log Parsing

-TODO

-If run_eval.sh is run with 'ts -s', the output logs can be parsed by the pipeline/log_parser.py.
+The `run_eval` script is always run with 'ts -s', and the output logs can be parsed by `pipeline/log_parser.py`.
 This command will split the logs into logs per working node and then use some regex to report some metrics on how long different portions of a run took.
 At the moment, the script output is somewhat rough and it only has good support for tracking opics logging.

 #### Script Overview